SantiNavarro/bankapp/README.md

 All requests are made to a mock API at: https://my-json-server.typicode.com/SantiNavarro/myjsonserver-bank

+WIP: There are Dockerfile and Docker-compose files, with basic steps but I need to update the ESLINT config and actions in order to pass the linter and start up the container correctly.
+For now the start of the app goes with 'npm start'.

+TODO:
+  - Add more documentation, tests and reuse of sass mixins.

 ## Available Scripts

 In the project directory, you can run: